 Asthma Clinic/COPD Clinic

 This clinic is taken by nurses with extended training in asthma and overseen by Dr Pryke who has a special interest in respiratory medicine.
 Patients are taught how to use their inhaler devices correctly, how to control their symptoms and how to monitor their progress.

 We recommend full vaccination of children.
 If you have any queries or concerns, please speak to your doctor or health visitor.
 Appointments will be sent to you.

 There is an option for development checks for pre-school children by the health visitors and a doctor at the appropriate intervals.

-This clinic is taken by our nurses with diabetic training and medical input is provided by Dr Leci, whom works half a day a week in the hospital diabetic service also.
+This clinic is taken by our nurses with diabetic training and the GP leads are Dr Kotekar (male patients) and Dr Williamson (female patients).
 A patient’s clinical condition is monitored and they are given appropriate advice relating to lifestyle and diet.

 These clinics are held every Autumn.
 We advise flu vaccination to all those over the age of 65 and to those with chronic diseases such as asthma, diabetes, heart disease, kidney disease etc.

 A family planning session is held in the surgery every Friday.
 There are bookable appointments between 12:00 - 12:50.